stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/Workspace.md

-for now, i think i will use simple html css and js for create the interface. i found as well a dataset from kaggle
+for now, i think i will use simple html css and js for create the interface. i found as well a dataset from kaggle about podcast reviews and i think i will go on with a classifier on wether it is good